xiyori/babelia.meaning/README.md

 # babelia.meaning
 [Babel image archives](https://babelia.libraryofbabel.info/) meaning search tool built upon OpenCV framework.

-The main idea is to select pixels with the same color from a babelia image.
-Then a line pattern can be automatically generated or manually drawn using the selected pixels as end points.
+The main concept is to select pixels with the same color from a babelia image.
+Then the selected pixels coordinates can be used to automatically generate or manually draw line patterns.

 [![alt text](https://i.imgur.com/eaNz7NA.gif)](https://imgur.com/a/0tWv151)\
 <sub>(GIF is clickable)</sub>

+Babelia images consist of 4096 colors and have a resolution of 640 $\times$ 416, which means there are approximately 65 pixels of each color in a typical image from the universal slide show.
+While it is a small number, it is just enough to create simple drawings.
+On the other hand, finding the right configuration is still a somewhat challenging task, so it doesn't reduce things to simply drawing anything you want over the original image.

+However, in case such arguments don't seem convincing to you, there's always an automatic mode for the fans of interpretation of the true randomness.

 **Key features**